M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment
 Version 14 Revision 44

-I fix an error from revision 40.
+I fixed an error from revision 40.
 I forgot to fix Interpreter for constant objects and a lambda function.
-The Interpreter find the constant (is an object of type constant) and then use this object to pass arguments x, y to the default property.
+The Interpreter finds the constant (is an object of type constant) and then uses this object to pass arguments x, y to the default property.
 That is fault.
-So I change it, so now Interpret skip this object and then find the function L() and we get the result as expected.
-Previous revisions are ok because the did nothing for any object, except the Inventory object.
+So, I changed it, so now Interpret skips this object and then find the function L() and we get the result as expected.
+Previous revisions are ok because they did nothing for any object, except the Inventory object.

 This is the code:
 Const L=Lambda (x, y)->x^y